newchuyalong/libgdx-learning/Scene2d.ui.md

 ### <a id="Label"></a>Label ###

-Label displays text using a bitmap font and a color.
+[Label](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/Label.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/Label.java)) displays text using a bitmap font and a color.
 The text may contain newlines.
 Word wrap may be enabled, in which case the width of the label should be set by the parent.
 The lines of text can be aligned relative to each other, and also all of the text aligned within the label widget.

 The labels that use the same font will be the same size, though they may have different colors.
 Bitmap fonts don't typical scale well, especially at small sizes.
 It is suggested to use a separate bitmap font for each font size.
 The bitmap font image should be packed into the skin's atlas to reduce texture binds.

 ### <a id="Image"></a>Image ###

-Image simply displays a drawable.
+[Image](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/Image.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/Image.java)) simply displays a drawable.
 The drawable can be a texture, texture region, ninepatch, sprite, etc. The drawable may be scaled and aligned within the image widget bounds in various ways.

 ### <a id="Button"></a>Button ###

-Button by itself it is just an empty button, but it extends table so other widgets can be added to it.
+[Button](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/Button.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/Button.java)) by itself it is just an empty button, but it extends table so other widgets can be added to it.
 It has an `up` background that is normally displayed, and a `down` background that is displayed when pressed.
 It has a checked state which is toggled each time it is clicked, and when checked it will use the `checked` background instead of `up`, if defined.
 It also has pressed/unpressed offsets, which offset the entire button contents when pressed/unpressed.

 ### <a id="TextButton"></a>TextButton ###

-TextButton extends Button and contains a label.
+[TextButton](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/TextButton.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/TextButton.java)) extends Button and contains a label.
 TextButton adds to Button a bitmap font and a colors for the text in the up, down, and checked states.

 TextButton extends Button which extends Table, so widgets can be added to the TextButton using the Table methods.

 ### <a id="ImageButton"></a>ImageButton ###

-ImageButton extends Button and contains an image widget.
+[ImageButton](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/ImageButton.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/ImageButton.java)) extends Button and contains an image widget.
 ImageButton adds to Button a drawables for the image widget in the up, down, and checked states.

 Note that ImageButton extends Button, which already has a background drawable for the up, down, and checked states.
 ImageButton is only needed when it is desired to have a drawable (such as an icon) on top of the button background.